-- 1. Why might JCB and your parents have different opinions about the value of the pound?
-Answer: JCB sells much of its equipment to foreigners and the low value of the pound makes JCB's products seem cheaper to foreigners because they now have to give up fewer of their own currency to get the same amount of pounds.
-Your parents were going to buy foreign goods and services and the cost in pounds became higher because they have to give up more pounds to get the same amount of Australian dollars. - 2.
-JCB imports many parts and raw materials for their manufacturing processes and they sell many finished products abroad.
+1. Why might JCB and your parents have different opinions about the value of the dollar?

+Answer: JCB sells much of its equipment to foreigners and the low value of the pound makes JCB's products cheaper to foreigners.
+Your parents were going to buy foreign goods and services and the cost in pounds became higher.

+2. JCB imports many parts and raw materials for their manufacturing processes and they sell many finished products abroad.
 If they are happy about a low pound, what must be true about the ratio of JCB's imports and exports?